-- Decisions related to processes and procedures required to ensure that all student life-cycle transactions are received and properly processes according to College/Ministry policies and guidelines - Decisions regarding communication strategies to ensure that students and parents, the public and college staff receive accurate information to resolve their inquiries, process new/revised academic changes and facilitate problem resolution with students and staff. - Develops priorities for the Records and Registration area including finance and human resource management in a changing environment.
+- Decisions related to processes and procedures required to ensure that peak and valley customer service demands are accommodated and staffed properly. - Decisions regarding customer service communication strategies to ensure that students and parents, the public and college staff receive accurate information to resolve their inquiries, process new/revised academic changes and facilitate problem resolution with students and staff. - Develops priorities for the Customer Service area including finance and human resource management in a changing environment.

-Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor.
+Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which requires the direction or approval from a supervisor.

-- Serious staff disciplinary issues are made in conjunction with the Registrar. - Major budgetary decisions would be made in conjunction with the Registrar to ensure that the needs of the entire Registrar's Office are being fulfilled. - Significant changes to Records or Registration policy
+- Serious staff disciplinary issues are made in conjunction with the Registrar. - Major budgetary decisions would be made in conjunction with the Registrar to ensure that the needs of the entire Registrar's Office are being fulfilled. - Significant changes to RO Customer Service Standard Operating Procedures (SOP)